 Corporate History and Background

-Sigyn Therapeutics, Inc. ("Sigyn" or the "Company") is a development-stage therapeutic technology company headquartered in San Diego, California USA.
-Our business focus is the clinical advancement of Sigyn Therapy M, a multi-function blood purification technology designed to overcome the limitations of previous drugs and devices to treat life-threatening inflammatory disorders, including sepsis, the leading cause of hospital deaths worldwide.
+Sigyn Therapeutics, Inc. ("Sigyn" or the "Company") is a development-stage medical technology company headquartered in San Diego, California.
+Our focus is directed toward the creation of therapeutic solutions that address unmet needs in global health.